 You should also consider the type of area you’re moving to.
 Each town, city and state has its own unique personality, and it may not always line up with your own.
 For example, if you hate the cold and your partner is moving to Alaska, maybe it’s not in the cards.
 If you wait to consider the little details until after you move, it can be easy to feel resentful of your partner and get stuck in a bad situation.

-5. Do You Have an Exit Strategy?
+5. Do You Have a Backup Plan?

 Not all relocations are successful.
 Sit down with your partner before you make a decision to talk about what you’ll do in the case of failure.
 Failure could mean all sorts of things, from your partner hating their new job to you feeling isolated and alone.
 Think about worst case scenarios ahead of time so you can have an action plan in place.